kerojosh96/Josh-s-Data-Structures-Hand-Book/Stack.md

 # Stack

-A stack is an ordered collection of elements in which items are either added (pushed) or removed (pop) from only one end.
+A stack is an ordered collection of elements in which items are either added (push) or removed (pop) from only one end.
 A stack is a Last-In-First-Out structure or (LIFO) and elements cannot be added or removed anywhere but the top.

 # In Memory